-- India is continuously monitoring the stock status, biological parameters and environmental impacts on the oceanic tunas and allied resources in the seas around India by deploying four tuna longliners, of the Fishery Survey of India (FSI), under the Ministry of Agriculture. - A project on "A value chain on oceanic tuna fisheries in Lakshadweep Sea" with funding support from the National Agricultural Innovative Project (NAIP) is operational since 2008.
+India is continuously monitoring the stock status, biological parameters and environmental impacts on the oceanic tunas and allied resources in the seas around India by deploying four tuna longliners, of the Fishery Survey of India (FSI), under the Ministry of Agriculture.

+A project on "A value chain on oceanic tuna fisheries in Lakshadweep Sea" with funding support from the National Agricultural Innovative Project (NAIP) is operational since 2008.
 The major activities under the project are resource assessment, trophic modeling, technology development and demonstration for conversion of existing pole and line boats for longlining, improved handling onboard and at landing centers, production of value added products, development of fisheries management advisories, social impact analysis and transfer of technology.
 The project is being implemented jointly by the Central Marine Fisheries Research Institute (CMFRI), Fishery Survey of India (FSI), Central Institute of Fisheries Technology (CIFT) and the Department of Fisheries, Union Territory of Lakshadweep and National Institute of Fisheries Post Harvest Technology and Training (NIFPHATT).

-- A project on "Satellite Telemetric Studies on Migration Pattern of Tunas in the Indian Seas (SATTUNA)", sponsored by the Indian National Centre for Ocean Information Services (INCOIS), aimed to study the migratory pattern of oceanic tunas in Indian waters by satellite technology was initiated during the last year.
-Institutes participating in the programme are Fishery Survey of India (FSI), Indian National Centre for Ocean Information Services (INCOIS), Central Marine Fisheries Research Institute (CMFRI) and Centre for Marine Living Resources and Ecology (CMLRE). - Scientists from India participate in various Working Party meetings of the IOTC.
+A project on "Satellite Telemetric Studies on Migration Pattern of Tunas in the Indian Seas (SATTUNA)", sponsored by the Indian National Centre for Ocean Information Services (INCOIS), aimed to study the migratory pattern of oceanic tunas in Indian waters by satellite technology was initiated during the 2012.
+Institutes participating in the programme are Fishery Survey of India (FSI), Indian National Centre for Ocean Information Services (INCOIS), Central Marine Fisheries Research Institute (CMFRI) and Centre for Marine Living Resources and Ecology (CMLRE).
+During the year 2011-13, FSI has tagged 13 PSAT tags on Yellowfin tuna (4 nos. in Western Arabian Sea and another 9 nos. in Eastern Bay of Bengal) to study the migration patterns of tunas in the Indian seas.

+Scientists from India participate in various Working Party meetings of the IOTC.

 Scientific papers on issues relevant to the Working Parties were presented by the Indian Scientists participating in the above meetings.